 Toni Kiser

-Toni Kiser is the Assistant Director for Collections Management at The National WWII Museum.
-She oversees all aspects of registration and collection management and has worked on varied projects from large exhibit installations, digitization projects, storage moves, artifact re-housing, and cataloging and nomenclature standards.
+Toni Kiser is the Senior Registrar & Director of Collections Management at The National WWII Museum.
+She oversees all aspects of registration and collection management and has worked on varied projects from large exhibit installations, digitization projects, storage moves, artifact rehousing, and cataloging and nomenclature standards.
 She is the author of Loyal Forces: American Animals in WWII and co-editor of Museum Registration Methods, 6th edition.
-Ms. Kiser serves on the Board for the Association of Registrars and Collection Specialists.
-She holds a BA in History from Brevard College and an MA in Museum Studies from The George Washington University.
+Kiser has served on the Board for the Association of Registrars and Collection Specialists.
+She holds a BA in history from Brevard College and an MA in museum studies from The George Washington University.

 Edward O'Donnell

-Ambassador O’Donnell leads the ASU course “Diplomacy in Action, the Embassy Country Team” in Washington, D.C., and is launching a Master of Arts in International Affairs and Leadership.
+Ambassador Edward O’Donnell leads the Arizona State University course “Diplomacy in Action, the Embassy Country Team” in Washington, D.C., and is launching a Master of Arts in International Affairs and Leadership.
 He is a member of the ASU Leadership, Diplomacy, and National Security Lab; a Professor of Practice in the School of Politics and Global Studies; and a member of the Barrett Honors Faculty.
-He teaches courses in the World War II MA program and is on the 2022 Board of the Genocide Awareness Week.
+O’Donnell retired from the US Foreign Service in 2007 after 33 years in Latin America, German-speaking Europe and other positions in Washington.
+He also served in the Active U.S. Army Reserve for 30 years with tours in Germany, Panama and the United States.
+He earned his BA in history from Southern Methodist University and his MA in international studies from American University.

 Mark Tebeau